carpinterzeta/carpinterzeta.github.io/src/content/note/Videojuegos.md

 publishDate: "2025-08-01T22:09:00Z"
 ---

-The Binding of Isaac: Repentance
+- The Binding of Isaac: Repentance
+- Hades
+- Balatro